How to Fish in "Minecraft:" The Ultimate Guide

 The main items that can be received from fishing in Minecraft are, obviously, fish.
 These come in two main types; codfish and salmon.
 If you're fishing in a river or lake you'll get salmon, whereas if you're fishing in an ocean you'll get mostly codfish with a few salmon mixed in.

 Fish can be eaten raw to relieve a small amount of hunger, but the better thing to do is cook them.
 This is done in a furnace and converts the raw fish to a cooked fish, which recovers more hunger bars when eaten.
-Cooked fish are a great source of food and, provided that you have a fishing rod, are extremely easy to obtain in large amounts.
+Cooked fish is a great source of food and, provided that you have a fishing rod, is extremely easy to obtain in large amounts.
 Ten minutes of fishing can give you dozens and dozens of fish.

 You can also obtain fish other than cod or salmon, though these are much rarer.
 Pufferfish, which can be used in water-breathing potions, can be found.
 Tropical fish are even rarer and come in over three thousand different varieties.
 They have some basic uses, including in trading with fishermen villagers, but the most exciting thing to do with them is to create your own tropical fish aquarium using glass panes and water!